 Development of the Complex Language Measures

-The 11 categories associated with social communicative function were subjected to princip component analysis (PCA) with three components emerging.
+The 11 categories associated with social communicative function were subjected to principal component analysis (PCA) with three components emerging.
 Prior to performing PCA the suitability of the data for factor analysis was assessed.
 Inspection of the correlation matrix revealed the presence of many coefficients of 0.30 and above.
 Alternative questions, where the parent gave the child a choice between two options, were removed prior to further analysis due to low frequencies.
 At both pre- and post-intervention assessments parent imperatives demonstrated loading across several factors and were removed from analysis.
 The remaining nine categories were subjected to PCA using Varimax rotation.
 PCA using the pre-intervention data resulted in three components with eigenvalues exceeding one, explaining in total 69% of the variance.
 PCA analysis was then repeated using the post-intervention data.
 The same three components emerged with eigenvalues over one, explaining in total 67% of the variance.
 Table 1 presents the three component structures.

 Affirmatives were the only category to load inconsistently across pre- and post-intervention assessments (Table 1).
 Due to its high loading with encouraging interactions at both time points a decision was made to manually assign this category to this factor.
 Thus, each of the three factors were manually calculated using raw scores within SPSS.
 The three factors created were labeled as: